 Chronic pain—pain that lingers—may not respond well to traditional treatment options, so you may want to try complementary and alternative medicines (CAM).
 CAM is a term used for practices and therapies that aren't considered part of conventional medicine right now.
 However, many patients do find pain relief with CAM treatments.
 Like any other treatments, though, they may not work for everyone in the same way, so you may need to try several CAM therapies as you figure out what works best for your pain and life.

 For chronic pain, you may want to try:

 According to a recent study published in the British Medical Journal, acupuncture is very effective in treating neck pain1.
 And in early 2008, SpineUniverse ran a survey on treatment options for neck pain patients.
 Patients reported that they were more satisfied with acupuncture than with traditional spinal injections.
-You can read more about these neck pain treatment findings.

 A German study also recently found that acupuncture was more effective than traditional non-surgical treatment options (physical therapy, medication, and exercise) for low back pain.
 The study's findings were published in the September 24, 2007, edition of Archives of Internal Medicine2.

 Developed in China, acupuncture uses very fine needles—and no medication—to treat your pain.
 Practitioners believe that you have an energy force called your Chi (it can also be spelled Qi, but both forms are pronounced "chee").
 When this force is blocked, you can develop physical illness, such as back pain.
 Therefore, you need to free up your body's Chi channels, which practitioners call your meridians.
 Acupuncture works to restore a healthy, energetic flow of Chi.